 The January 2, 2027 cruise on the Navigator of the Seas departs from Singapore.
-On this 10 Night Thailand & Vietnam (Singapore Roundtrip) sailing, the ship will visit a total of 4 different cruise port destinations, including its departure port.
+On this 10 Night Thailand & Vietnam (Singapore Roundtrip) sailing, the ship will visit a total of 4 cruise port destinations, including its departure port.
 The Navigator of the Seas sets sail on Saturday, Jan 2nd and returns on Tuesday, Jan 12th.

 Use the buttons below to toggle between cabin types.